A first timer's guide to Japan's most beguiling big cities

 With or without snow, however, Sapporo is a lovely city to explore.
-Discover its mix of historic structures that highlight western influences on the early years of Japan's settlement of Hokkaido in the mid-1800s.
-Don't miss Odori-koen, the belt of parkway that cuts through the city centre.
+Discover its mix of historic structures highlighting western influences on the early years of Japan's settlement of Hokkaido in the mid-1800s.
+Don't miss Odori-koen, the belt of park that cuts through the city centre.

 Then there's the local flavours.
-As well as excellent seafood, the climate has helped shape some of the best regional food in Japan - a lamb barbecue called jingisukan (named after Genghis Khan), a mulligatawny-like soup curry, and the local miso ramen.
+As well as excellent seafood, the climate has helped shape some of the best regional food in Japa; a lamb barbecue called jingisukan (named after Genghis Khan), a mulligatawny-like soup curry and the local miso ramen.

-Sapporo also serves as a staging post for a side trip to the winter sports resort of Niseko, which arguably offers the best powder snow in Asia, and it will be one of the 12 host cities for the 2019 Rugby World Cup.
+Sapporo also serves as a staging post for a side trip to the winter sports resort of Niseko, which arguably offers the best powder snow in Asia.

 Not surprisingly, the city's most notable site is war-related: Hiroshima Peace Memorial Park, in which stands the UNESCO World Heritage-designated Genbaku Dome, the shell of what until being at the hypocentre of the bomb's explosion was the Hiroshima Prefectural Industrial Promotion Hall.

 But Hiroshima isn't just about the A-bomb.
-Visitors find a fun, welcoming city, with major attractions that include Hiroshima Castle (a post-war rebuild of the 1590s original), the traditionally landscaped Shukkeien garden and local culinary specialties that run from Hiroshima okonomiyaki (a kind of thick savoury pancake) to the country's finest oysters.
+Visitors find a fun, welcoming city with major attractions that include Hiroshima Castle (a post-war rebuild of the 1590s original), the traditionally landscaped Shukkeien garden and local culinary specialities that run from Hiroshima okonomiyaki (a kind of thick savoury pancake) to the country's finest oysters.

-Leaving the city centre behind, few sights in Japan are as recognizable as the 17-metre high torii gateway at Itsukushima Shrine on Miyajima Island - an easy half-day trip away - which when the tide is in appears to be floating on the water.
+Leaving the city centre behind, few sights in Japan are as recognizable as the 17-metre high torii gateway at Itsukushima Shrine on Miyajima Island, an easy half-day trip away.
+When the tide is in, it appears to be floating on the water.